Danitlls/ping-pong-final/README.md

 ## Known Bugs

-* It was necessary to add "br" labels to display the array ass a list
+* None at this time

 ## Support and contact details

-* Feel free to reach out with suggestions at danielatrulls01@gmail.com
+* Feel free to reach out with suggestions
 ## Technologies Used

 **Main Languages used:**